 The financial power of attorney is automatically extinguished upon your death.
 That means that your agent can only make financial decisions for you while you are alive and incapacitated.
 To deal with financial matters after your death, you need to name an executor in your will.
 Other ways it can be extinguished include divorce, the event that your named agent is unavailable, or if a court invalidates your document or you revoke it.
 Because there are many ways for the power to end that you can't plan on, it is helpful to name alternate agents.

 When planning for the future the assistance of a legal professional can be a significant help identifying potential problems and preparing legal solutions.
 A lawyer can consider your priorities and draw upon experience dealing with the results of poor planning.
-Contact a local attorney for a free initial legal review to learn how they can help make the arrangements you need to provide for your security.
+Contact a local estate planning attorney and learn how they can help make the arrangements you need to provide for your security.